 The following is the installation procedures for the Download Solution.
-(Installation is not required for the On Demand Solution.)

 - Server OS: Mac, Windows or UNIX